Jakub-Goluch/video_upscaler/README.md

 # upscaler
-Simple upscaling programme with gui in Python
+Simple up-scaling programme with gui in Python